Anne Beloff-Chain: Career

 Beloff-Chain worked at Italy's Istituto Superiore di Sanità (National Institute of Health) with Chain from 1948 to 1964, and held the position of chief research scientist.
 Her research focused on carbohydrate metabolism and the mechanism of action of insulin in hormonal control of diabetes and obesity.
 One of her most significant discoveries was that levels of beta-cell-tropin, an insulin secretagogue hormone, were elevated in the blood of obese individuals.

 In 1964, Beloff-Chain and her husband were recruited by Imperial College London and her family returned to London, where she took up a biochemistry teaching post at Imperial College London.
 She was promoted to professor of biochemistry in 1983, but she decided to leave with her research team in 1985.
 A £250,000 new laboratory was built and she became a professor at the University of Buckingham in 1986.
 At Buckingham, she received funding from the Clore Foundation to establish and head the Department of Biochemistry, where she worked until her death.

 Death and legacy

-She died on 2 December 1991 in Camden Town, in northwest London.
+Beloff-Chain died on 2 December 1991 in Camden Town, in northwest London.
 She is best remembered for her significant discovery that levels of beta-cell-tropin, an insulin secretagogue hormone, were elevated in the blood of obese individuals.